mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/DESIGN.md

 All buffers are allocated by the Rust code, `ByteBuffer.allocateDirect` is never used.
 This allows us to control when buffers get freed rather than rely on the garbage collector.

+## Boxes

+Boxed values are passed across the FFI using an i64 handle, which is just a raw Box pointer casted to an int.

+Kotlin creates box handles by calling a Rust JNI function, passing it the FFI values needed to create the inner type.
+There's also a JNI function to consume a box handle and return the inner value.

 ## Call details

 ### Kotlin -> Rust sync call